 In later adventures Alf worked as a welder for motor racing, airline and railway companies.
 Later still, he was called up to do his National Service in the Royal Artillery and was a fireman for the Brassingford Fire Brigade.
 He always though, took every opportunity to run in races.
 He always encountered snobbish runners and bullies, those who were against a runner from ‘the wrong side of the tracks’.
 Alf treated them with distain and if the situation demanded it, a upper cut to the chin or a bloody nose usually sorted out the problem.

 Three other pictures of Alf Tupper as drawn by on the left by Ted Rawlings, centre Josep Marti and on the right, Jim Bleach.

-of this eating healthy food nonsense for our Alf!
+Despite the difficulties The Tough of the Track faced, he was always cheerful, never letting anything get him down.
+Alf is also fondly remembered for his catch phrases.
+‘I run ‘em’ and ‘blooming ada’ and for his endless enthusiasm for eating fish and chips.
+None of this eating healthy food nonsense for our Alf!
 (Although, in an early story he was found to be eating a plate of jellied eels).